rbspy/rbspy/ARCHITECTURE.md

 rbspy is a little complicated.
 I want other people to be able to contribute to it easily, so here is an architecture document to help you understand how it works.

-Here’s what happens you run `rbspy snapshot --pid $PID`.
+Here’s what happens when you run `rbspy snapshot --pid $PID`.
 This is the simplest subcommand (it takes a PID and gets you the current stack trace from that PID), and if you understand how `snapshot` works you can relatively easily understand how the rest of the `rbspy` subcommands work as well.